Rays beat Blue Jays in extras to take series | Sports-Games

 The right-hander was ejected with Blue Jays manager Charlie Montoyo after the top of the fourth for disputing a pitch that was called a ball in the fourth.
 Cavan Biggio doubled and Grichuk hit his second homer this season in the first, a drive that deflected off the tip of the glove of center fielder Kevin Kiermaier.

-Brandon Lowe extended his hit streak to eight games with a single in the fourth, Joey Wendle walked and Tsutsugo hit his third homer this season after a disputed 0-2 pitch that was called a ball by plate umpire Vic Carapazza.
-Guerrero tied the game against Ryan Thompson in the bottom of the fourth with his third homer this season.
+Brandon Lowe extended his hit streak to eight games with a single in the fourth.
+Joey Wendle then walked and Tsutsugo hit his third homer this season after a disputed 0-2 pitch that was called a ball by plate umpire Vic Carapazza.
+Guerrero tied the game against Ryan Thompson in the bottom of the fourth with his fourth homer this season.
 Danny Jansen then walked.
 John Curtiss replaced Thompson and allowed Alford's first homer this season and Toronto led 5-3.

 Jacob Waguespack allowed two singles in the top of the fifth and Austin Meadows greeted Anthony Kay with a sacrifice fly to cut the lead to 5-4.
 The Blue Jays put shortstop Bo Bichette on the 10-day injured list with a right knee sprain on Sunday.